sambhavg18/Quick-Commerce-Analytics/README.md

 | Product Categories | Beverages, Dairy, Snacks, Personal Care, Fruits & Vegetables, Household |
 | Payment Methods | UPI, Wallet, Credit Card, Debit Card, Cash on Delivery |

-> **Note:** The raw dataset was synthetically generated to reflect realistic Indian quick commerce patterns including festive season demand spikes (Oct/Nov), weekend order surges, and city-level distribution weighted by urban density.
-Dunzo was excluded as the company has shut down.
-Groceries was excluded as a category to focus on higher-frequency impulse categories.

 ---

 ## Project Workflow